 When to Get Moving

 The sooner the better.
 "Immediately after eating is the best time, but up to 60 minutes after finishing your meal is reasonable," Dr. Mumtaz says.
-A small June 2016 study in Diabetology International had people walk one hour after chowing down and showed blood sugar improvements without any side effects.
+A small June 2016 study in Diabetology International had people walk one hour after chowing down and showed blood sugar improvements without any side effects, and the 2023 Sports Medicine review concluded right away is best.

 Still, while it's not necessary to book it out the door, don't hold off too long.
 "After a few hours, the food has made its way to the small bowel," Dr. Mumtaz says.
 "At this point, physical activity can divert blood flow away from the bowels that are working to digest and absorb food.
 This can cause an upset stomach, cramping or nausea."